-- It’s okay to let the temperature in the bathroom hover around 71 °F, however, many other rooms in the house require far less heat.
+- It’s okay to let the temperature in the bathroom hover around 71 °F. However, many other rooms in the house require far less heat.

 - In the kitchen, the oven and fridge give off their own heat.

-Don’t let yourself freeze while trying to save energy!
+Don’t let yourself freeze while trying to save energy.
 Believe it or not — we often start to feel cold at home due to the gradual increases in thermostat temperature settings during winter.
-When it’s frigid cold outside and we set the thermostat temperature higher than normal, our bodies adapt to the higher temperature relatively quickly.
+When it’s frigid cold outside, and we set the thermostat temperature higher than normal, our bodies adapt to the higher temperature relatively quickly.

 Too late?
 You’ll find mold removal techniques here: Removing Mold: How to Clean Black Mold Effectively

-4. Winter Home Heating: Adjust Thermostat Temperatures at Night
+4. Adjust Thermostat Temperatures at Night

-- While nothing speaks against increasing your thermostat to 66–70 °F while you’re home in the daytime, don’t hesitate to drop the thermostat temperature lower at night even in the winter: 66–62 °F is the recommended thermostat setting for optimal home heating.
+- While nothing speaks against increasing your thermostat to 66–70 °F while you’re home in the daytime, don’t hesitate to drop the thermostat temperature lower at night, even in the winter: 66–62 °F is the recommended thermostat setting for optimal home heating.

 - Thermostat settings for winter vary by preference.
 Find yours and stick to it by either programming your thermostat or manually adjusting it before bed.

-Nowadays, in addition to programmable thermostats, there are a number of smart thermostats available on the market.
-Primarily available in the form of Wi-Fi enabled devices, these automatically adjust thermostat temperature settings in your home.
+Nowadays, in addition to programmable thermostats, there are several smart thermostats available on the market.
+Primarily available in the form of Wi-Fi-enabled devices, these automatically adjust thermostat temperature settings in your home.

 Saving energy at home during the heating period doesn’t just involve regular adjustments of thermostat temperature settings during the winter but also proper ventilation.
-Leaving windows cracked for longer periods of time hardly helps in letting new air in — it usually only cools down the walls.
+Leaving windows cracked for longer periods hardly helps in letting new air in — it usually only cools down the walls.
 Inrush airing your home or apartment saves loads of energy and is also good for your health.

 - When humidity levels are too low indoors, the body’s mucus membranes begin to dry out.
-This opens the door to a range of common winter aches such as dry nose and throat, dry skin and an increased risk of catching a cold.
+This opens the door to a range of common winter aches, such as dry nose and throat, dry skin and an increased risk of catching a cold.

 Already caught a cold?
 Here are seven effective natural home remedies for colds.

 Proper adjustments to your thermostat settings for winter have little effect on overall energy use if windows and doors aren’t properly sealed.
-Proper insulation of your entire building envelope — the part of the house connected to the outdoors — will reduce the overall amount of wasted heat your home produces and save you money.
+Proper insulation of your entire building envelope — the part of the house connected to the outdoors — will reduce the wasted heat your home produces and save you money.